 - Entity type – Corporation, Limited Liability Company.
 Etc.

 - Original File Date is when the Articles of Organization were filed with the Department of Financial Institutions.
-The Effective Date can be up to 90 days after the file date.
+The Effective Date can be up to 90 days after the filing date.

 - Nature of the Business – Brief description of what the business does.

 - Registered Agent’s information – A Registered Agent in North Dakota is the singular point of contact for the entity should a legal or tax notice need to be sent to the business.
-This is often one of the owners and if their home address is used, that address becomes public information.
-Many people find this concerning and use a Registered Agent service like Northwest Registered Agent or IncFile so their home address isn’t listed.
+This is often one of the owners, and if their home address is used, that address becomes public information.
+Many people find this concerning and use a Registered Agent service like Northwest Registered Agent, so their home address isn’t publically listed.

 How do I form an LLC?